2025 Appalachian State Mountaineers football team

-The 2025 Appalachian State Mountaineers football team represents Appalachian State University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
-The Mountaineers are led by Dowell Loggains in his first year as the head coach.
-The Mountaineers play home games at the Kidd Brewer Stadium, located in Boone, North Carolina.
+The 2025 Appalachian State Mountaineers football team represented Appalachian State University in the Sun Belt Conference's East Division during the 2025 NCAA Division I FBS football season.
+The Mountaineers were led by Dowell Loggains in his first year as the head coach.
+The Mountaineers played home games at the Kidd Brewer Stadium, located in Boone, North Carolina.

+The Appalachian State Mountaineers drew an average home attendance of 31,813, the 71st-highest of all college football teams.